Menu

 Yes.
 It is best to advise your teacher if you are having regular treatments for physical injuries or conditions.

 Anyone can practise Yoga, however different schools and institutes cater more specifically to people with certain medical conditions, especially people with conditions that confine them to wheel chairs.
-Teachers at Yoga Mandir work with people with a range of conditions including hypertension (blood pressure), arthritis, epilepsy, joint and muscle pain, depression, anxiety, endometriosis, scolosis and back pain.
+Teachers at Yoga Mandir work with people with a range of conditions including hypertension (blood pressure), arthritis, epilepsy, joint and muscle pain, depression, anxiety, endometriosis, scoliosis and back pain.

 If you have a medical condition that seriously affects your wellbeing, it is important that you attend a private assessment with Alan Goode, before attending mainstream classes.